 I have Simple Pin Media with the keyword Pinterest marketing next to my name.

 Next is your profile description.
 Use this section to let them know how you’re going to serve them with the type of content or niche you are.
 You can use the same keywords you used in your business name.

 Use simple words but consider who your target person is.
-You are under no obligation here to sweep wide unless of course, your audience is wide, in the case of a lifestyle blogger.
+You are under no obligation here to sweep wide unless of course, your audience is wide (like in the case of a lifestyle blogger).
 But if you’re more targeted to the DIY home project crowd, be specific in the type of titles you use for your boards.
 Maybe every board title has DIY in it.
-Get creative but be consistent.The goal in keywording is to target your audience.Click To Tweet
+Get creative but be consistent.

-Know Your Audience
+Know Your Pinterest Audience

 The goal in keywording is to target your audience.
 To attract the person you want to see your content.
 If you’re stuck on which keywords to use, start with a simple list.
 Or start with who that person is and make a quick story about them and their lifestyle.
 Then come up with a list of boards to create or update.
-You can find tips about updating your boards and a quick cheat sheet in my How to Clean up Pinterest boards post.
+You can find tips for updating your boards and a quick cheat sheet in my How to Clean up Pinterest boards post.